rydmike/flex_color_scheme/README.md

 If you like the above features, then FlexColorScheme may fit your theming requirements, even if you do not use any of its built-in color schemes.

-## Can We Change this Predefined Scheme's Colors?
+## Can we change this predefined scheme's colors?

 No, current predefined schemes will not be changed.
 Changing them would be a breaking change to the package version promise.
 The scheme colors could in theory